Renuka-1122/Campaign_Performance_Analysis-PowerBI/README.md

  1.Best Performing Source And Performance Breakdown
  ![iamge alt](https://github.com/Renuka-1122/Campaign_Performance_Analysis-PowerBI/blob/5faba98cd0325df40b007a7955a4d55945aea61f/Performance%20Breakdown.png)

  Total leads, Qualified leads and conversion are the key KPI's.
 Column chart is plotted between Sources and conversion rate to find best performing Source.
 Source2 had high  conversion rate compared to other sources.
-Matrix visuals is plotted for performance brakdown of each source across all campaigns.
+Matrix visuals is plotted for performance brakdown of each source across all campaigns.Source , Campaign code and lead status  are slicers to filter the visuals.

  2.Source 5 Deep Analysis
  ![image alt](https://github.com/Renuka-1122/Campaign_Performance_Analysis-PowerBI/blob/a84e96ceb759b1464f71f7a4fb1799d48fbaab35/Source%205%20Deep%20Analysis.png)
+ Total leads, Qualified leads, Conversion rate KPI's are plotted for Source5.
+Bar chart is plotted between top 10 cities and conversition rate.
+City Thumakuru has best      conversion rate and Benguluru has low conversion among top 10 cities.
+Column chart is plotted between Total leads and credit score.
+More amount of leads are from people who have more than 700 credit score.
+Column chart is plotted between Age band and credit card utilization.
+People age between 50-54 are using more credit cards.